galaxyproject/training-material/Assembly/tutorials/index.md

 ![Contigs stats output](images/image11.png)

 - We will summarise the information in the <fn>log</fn> file.

+## Collect some statistics on the contigs.

-- Go to <ss>NGS Common Toolsets &rarr; FASTA manipulation &rarr; Fasta statistics</ss>
+- Go to <ss>Basic Tools &rarr; NGS Common Toolsets &rarr; FASTA manipulation &rarr; Fasta statistics</ss>
 - For the required input file, choose the velvet <fn>Contigs</fn> file.
 - Click <ss>Execute</ss>.
 - A new file will appear called <fn>Fasta summary stats</fn>
 - Click the eye icon to look at this file.
+(It will look something like - but not exactly like - this.)

 ![Fasta stats](images/image12.png)